 Retailers too are reaping the benefits of society’s growing impatience.
 Walmart and eBay have challenged Amazon in a battle of which company can deliver the fastest, because consumer habits have made it clear that they will pay big bucks to avoid the wait, leading places like Disney World to profit off of passes that allow consumers to skip the line.

 Instant gratification has even made its way into your living room, as DVRs have eliminated the need to watch commercials or wait for show times.
-Some companies, such ABC and NBC, have resorted to forcing their viewers to watch their advertisements by adding features that prevents them from fast-forwarding.
-In the same vein, internet providers are delivering faster connections—for a higher cost, of course—and are tempting buyers with their advertising speeds.
+Some companies, such ABC and NBC, have resorted to forcing their viewers to watch their advertisements by adding features that prevent them from fast-forwarding.
+In the same vein, internet providers are delivering faster connections — for a higher cost, of course — and are tempting buyers with their advertising speeds.

 Such demand for instantaneous feedback has repercussions beyond internet usage and purchasing habits; a society that experiences fewer and fewer waits in its daily habits will slowly possess less and less patience.
 In certain fields, a lack of patience is fine, but when raising children, teaching others or climbing the professional ladder, there is no way around slow, sometimes excruciating periods of growth.